 Traffic processing

-With Gloo Edge, you can configure the gateway listener along with custom Envoy filters to process the traffic that enters into and out of your environment.
+With Gloo Gateway, you can configure the gateway listener along with custom Envoy filters to process the traffic that enters into and out of your environment.
 By mutating requests to and responses from your upstream services, you can decouple and scale your services more dynamically.

 Types of request processing